You Earned a Ticket!

 Nimbleness is out of the question.

 There are only a few conference halls in California large enough to host a CTA state council meeting in real life.
 Like Congress (for perspective, a policymaking body about half its size), the State Council uses a highly structured deliberative process that includes standing committees, speechmaking, and internal politics.
-Decisions are ultimately brought to the full 731 delegates for a vote.
+Decisions are ultimately brought to the full body of delegates for a vote.
 CTA staff and executive leadership are guided in their actions by a massive policy manual that the organization takes quite seriously.

 Quiz